Alcohol serving licence

 Licensing hours end at 01:30.
 You can extend this indoors until 04:00 by notifying the Regional State Administrative Agency of the extension.
 The extended hours will enter into force three weeks after we have received your notice at the earliest.

 To extend your licensing hours in outdoor areas, you must apply for a licence from the Regional State Administrative Agency.
 Extending licensing hours outdoors is possible up to 4 o’clock.
-Before granting the licence to extend your hours, as the licensing authority we must, where necessary, give the residents in your neighbourhood the opportunity to comment on the extension application and also consult the police for their opinion.
+Before granting extended hours, as the licensing authority we must, where necessary, give the residents in your neighbourhood the opportunity to comment on the extension application and also consult the police and the health protection authority for their opinion.

 After 1:30, it is your responsibility to ensure that there is one security steward on the licensed premises for each 100 customers or part thereof.
 The duty of security stewards is to enforce order and security on the licensed premises and in its immediate vicinity.
 Public order must be maintained until the consumption of alcoholic beverages ends.